 From the slip hazard of icy grain-bin ladders to trucks skidding on snow, winter can pose dangerous risks to people and equipment on farms.
 Winter incidents may include frostbite and hypothermia, falls, drowning in an unmarked body of frozen water that cracked, and equipment that doesn’t start easily in cold weather.

-By taking steps to mitigate these risks, farmers can protect themselves, their workers, and their equipment from harm while continuing to operate safely and efficiently during the winter months.
+With all the work that needs to be accomplished on a farm during the winter months, it’s important to be aware of the hazards colder weather brings and make an action plan to overcome them.
+By taking steps to mitigate these risks, farmers can protect themselves, their workers, and their equipment from harm while continuing to operate safely and efficiently during the frosty season.

 Flashlight with extra batteries

 Work chores on the farm don’t stop because of cold weather.
 It’s important, therefore, to have a plan in place for how to work safely when temperatures drop and what to do if conditions become dangerous.
 The plan should include tending to matters related to the farm and taking care of the people working and living on the farm.

 A winter preparedness plan for a farm should encompass ensuring the land, equipment, and supplies are in safe working condition and that livestock are kept safe.
 It should be a team effort to keep an eye on these matters as their status can change quickly.
 Consider the following: